Collaborating With You to Restore Ease and Resilience in Your Body

 Grounded in professional integrity.

-Over the years, I’ve worked in a range of clinical environments—running a small multidisciplinary clinic, collaborating with a team of sports performance and movement specialists, working in wellness centres, and practising within a longevity medicine setting.
-Across all populations, one thing remains true: people benefit from skilled, respectful guidance in learning to partner with their bodies.
+Over the years, I’ve worked in a range of clinical environments—running a small multidisciplinary clinic, collaborating with a team of sports performance and movement specialists, working in wellness centres, and working in a primary care clinic with a focus on longevity medicine.
+In every case, one thing stands out: people experience the greatest shifts when their bodies are treated as allies, not obstacles.

 Though my massage therapy sessions are rooted in physical treatment and evidence-informed practice, my broader work is shaped by a deep commitment to personal growth, creative expression, and social responsibility.
 I maintain a creative practice, engage in ongoing inquiry about the nature of healing, and remain curious about the intersections of collective consciousness & spirituality, the physical & psychological human experience, and the impacts of partnering with the rhythms of the natural world.